PCSAO Annual Conference

 PCSAO is honored to have Ohio Department of Job and Family Services (ODJFS) Director Matt Damschroder as our breakfast speaker Friday, October 1.
 Director Damschroder was appointed interim director by Gov. Mike DeWine in March and permanent director in July of 2021.
 Director Damschroder is no stranger to the important work of children services agencies.
 He and his wife have two adopted children.
 They understand the importance of supporting families and children.
 His commitment to children services issues and to children services staff really comes through when you meet him.
 Prior to joining ODJFS, Damschroder served as director of the Ohio Department of Administrative Services (DAS) since January 2019.
 Before joining DAS, he served in the office of then-Ohio Secretary of State Jon Husted.
 There, first as State Elections Director from 2011 to 2014, then as the Assistant Secretary of State and Chief of Staff.
 Previously, he led the Franklin County Board of Elections.
 A native of Columbus, Matt holds an M.A. in Public Policy and Management from the John Glenn College of Public Affairs and a B.S. in Business Administration from the Max M. Fisher College of Business, both at The Ohio State University.

 The PCSAO annual conference is an opportunity to reach more than 500 children services professionals across the state.
-This year’s conference theme is “Facing the Future Together: Our World, Our Commitment.”
 The audience includes child protection caseworkers, supervisors, administrators, attorneys, directors, students and advocates.
-As a sponsor, you will benefit from face-to-face networking, organization logo included in conference material, on-site sponsorship recognition and publicity on PCSAO’s website.
-Exhibitor tables may be limited in number depending on health measures in effect at the time of the conference.
-Sponsorship is open until September 3.
-Become a sponsor here.
+Sponsors benefit from face-to-face networking, organization logo included in conference material, on-site sponsorship recognition and publicity on PCSAO’s website.

 Thanks to our World Champion Sponsors, United Healthcare and Aetna, and to all of our sponsors.